What is in this leaflet

 - ciclosporin, used to suppress the immune system

-If you are taking any of the above, your doctor may suggest stopping SIMVAR temporarily or permanently.
+If you are taking any of the above, your doctor may suggest stopping this medicine temporarily or permanently.

-Some medicines and SIMVAR may interfere with each other.
-Because taking SIMVAR with any of the following drugs can increase the risk of muscle problems (see Side Effects), it is particularly important to tell your doctor if you are taking:
+Some other medicines may interact with simvastatin.
+Because taking this medicine with any of the following drugs can increase the risk of muscle problems (see Side Effects), it is particularly important to tell your doctor if you are taking:

-- other medicines to lower cholesterol levels, for example, other fibrates, nicotinic acid (also known as niacin)
+- other medicines used to lower cholesterol levels, such as other fibrates, niacin (also known as nicotinic acid)

-- warfarin, or other drugs used to prevent blood clots
+- warfarin and other medicines used to prevent blood clots

 - colchicine, used for gout

-- verapamil, diltiazem or amlodipine, used to treat high blood pressure, angina or other heart conditions
+- medicines used to treat high blood pressure, angina or other heart conditions (e.g. verapamil, diltiazem, amlodipine)

 - amiodarone, used to treat irregular heart beat